tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/Activities/16-Stu_URL_Parameters/README.md

 * Scoring over 21 means you automatically lose.

-* Each player-round consists of two drawings.
-Decide if you should draw two or three times per player-round.
+* Each player-turn consists of one to two drawings.
+Decide if you should draw two or three cards for your turn.
 The closer to 21 you are, the less rounds you should take, unless you're feeling risky.

   * An initial drawing of 2 cards

-  * A third drawing of 1 additional card (optional)
+  * A second drawing of 1 additional card (optional)

 ## Instructions